iTzNao/prepare.css/README.md

 # Prepare.css

-⭐ Star me on GitHub - it motivates me a lot!

 This is just my take on a styles reset, I personally will be using this as my new main styles reset, due to how easy, simple and useful it is.

 ### New Features: